 - 1. Provide a rotational windspeed (y-axis) versus radius (x-axis) plot of the average or default symmetric wind profile used in the hurricane model and justify the choice of this wind profile.
-If the windfield represents a modification from the previously-accepted submissionhurricane model, plot the old and new profiles on the same figure using consistent inputs.
+If the windfield represents a modification from the previously-accepted hurricane model, plot the old and new profiles on the same figure using consistent inputs.
 Describe variations between the old and new profiles with references to historical storms. - 2.
 Describe how the vertical variation of winds is accounted for in the hurricane model where applicable.
 Document and justify any difference in the methodology for treating historical and stochastic storm sets. - 3.
 Describe the relevance of the formulation of gust factor(s) used in the hurricane model. - 4.
-Identify all non-meteorological variables (e.g., surface roughness, topography) that affect windspeed estimation.
+Identify all non-meteorological variables (e.g., surface roughness, topography) that affect windspeed estimation. - 5.
+Provide the collection and publication dates of the land use and land cover data used in the hurricane model and justify their timeliness for Florida.

-- 5. Provide the collection and publication dates of the land use and land cover data used in the hurricane model and justify their timeliness for Florida. - 6.
-Describe the methodology used to convert land use and land cover information into a spatial distribution of roughness coefficients in Florida and neighboring states. - 7.
+- 6. Describe the methodology used to convert land use and land cover information into a spatial distribution of roughness coefficients in Florida and neighboring states. - 7.
 Demonstrate the consistency of the spatial distribution of model-generated winds with observed windfields for hurricanes affecting Florida.
 Describe and justify the appropriateness of the databases used in the windfield validations. - 8.
-Describe how the hurricane model windfield is consistent with the inherent differences in windfields for such diverse hurricanes as Hurricane King (1950), Hurricane Charley (2004), Hurricane Jeanne (2004), and Hurricane Wilma (2005), Hurricane Irma (2017), and Hurricane Michael (2018). - 9.
+Describe how the hurricane model windfield is consistent with the inherent differences in windfields for such diverse hurricanes as Hurricane Charley (2004), Hurricane Wilma (2005), Hurricane Irma (2017), and Hurricane Michael (2018). - 9.
 Describe any variations in the treatment of the hurricane model windfield for stochastic versus historical storms and justify this variation. - 10.
 Provide a completed Form M-2, Maps of Maximum Winds.
 Explain the differences between the spatial distributions of maximum winds for open terrain and actual terrain for historical storms.
 Provide a link to the location of the form [insert hyperlink here].

 - 1. Any modeling-organization-specific research performed to develop the windfield functions used in the hurricane model will be reviewed.
 The databases used will be reviewed. - 2.
 Any modeling-organization-specific research performed to derive the roughness distributions for Florida and neighboring states will be reviewed. - 3.
 The spatial distribution of surface roughness used in the hurricane model will be reviewed. - 4.
 The previous and current hurricane parameters used in calculating the hurricane loss costs for the LaborDay03 (1935) and NoName09 (1945) hurricane landfalls will be reviewed.
 Justification for the choices used will be reviewed.
-The resulting spatial distribution of winds will be reviewed with Form A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data) and Form A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data). - 5.
-For windfields not previously reviewed, detailed comparisons of the hurricane model windfield with Hurricane King (1950), Hurricane Charley (2004), Hurricane Jeanne (2004), and Hurricane Wilma (2005), Hurricane Irma (2017), and Hurricane Michael (2018) will be reviewed. - 6.
-For windfield and pressure distributions not previously reviewed, time-based contour animations (capable of being paused) demonstrating scientifically-reasonable windfield characteristics will be reviewed. {Moved to M-6, Audit 6}

-- 7.6.
-Representation of vertical variation of winds in the hurricane model, where applicable, will be reviewed. - 8.7.
+The resulting spatial distribution of winds will be reviewed with Form A-2, Base Hurricane Storm Set Statewide Hurricane Losses. - 5.
+For windfields not previously reviewed, detailed comparisons of the hurricane model windfield with Hurricane Charley (2004), Hurricane Wilma (2005), Hurricane Irma (2017), and Hurricane Michael (2018) will be reviewed. - 6.
+Representation of vertical variation of winds in the hurricane model, where applicable, will be reviewed. - 7.
 Form M-2, Maps of Maximum Winds, will be reviewed.